-Being a distinctively Australian type of home, the Queenslander home is an excellent example of vernacular architecture.
-But it is an effective architectural type of home even outside of Queensland and beyond Australia’s borders.
+Being a distinctively Australian type of home, the Queenslander home is an excellent example of classic home design.
+But it is an effective type of home even outside of Queensland and beyond Australia’s borders.

 The advantages of building a Queenslander home lie in the basic elements found in most Queenslander houses, which include:

 - Corrugated iron roof

 - Different decorative features

 Here are the different ways this uniquely Australian home can benefit its homeowners.

 The natural ventilation features of classic Queenslander homes are useful in warm and humid climates.